LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleBusinessChatTemplates/apple-auth-template.md

 ### Limitations

-* Updating the Apple Business Chat authentication status visually in the LiveEngage UI is planned.
+* Updating the Apple Messages for Business authentication status visually in the LiveEngage UI is planned.